siavashserver/neonrvm/README.md

 ### A) Optimizing kernel parameters

-During this period one needs to rapidly try different kernel parameters either using an optimization algorithm ([SciPy] to the rescue) or brute force method to achieve optimal kernel parameters.
+During this period one needs to rapidly try different kernel parameters either using an optimization algorithm ([Hyperopt] to the rescue) or brute force method to achieve optimal kernel parameters.
+Make sure that the optimization algorithm can deal with possible training failures.

 In this case users need to use small batch sizes, and training parameters with more relaxed convergence conditions.
 In other words, a highly polished and